Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 People enjoying their day in Lake Tahoe during sunset

-Families enjoying the Tahoe waters during sunset
+Families enjoying Lake Tahoe during sunset

 Big Bear Lake